Chart Color Schemes

 Health performance in Charlestown is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Charlestown faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Charlestown faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is found to be very high at approximately 57% of the total population (~8,114 people), compared to 51.9% across Rest of NSW.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.6 and 8.4% of residents respectively.
-67.0% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+The rate of private health cover is very high at approximately 57% of the total population (~8,114 people), compared to 51.9% across Regional NSW.
+Mental health issues impact 9.6% of residents, while arthritis affects 8.4%.
+Conversely, 67.0% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 Health outcomes among the working-age population are broadly typical.
-The area has 17.2% of residents aged 65 and over (2,466 people), which is lower than the 23.4% in Rest of NSW.
+The area has 17.6% of residents aged 65 and over (2,524 people), lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health